Self-Organizing State-Space Models with Artificial Dynamics: Abstract

 \section{Abstract}

-We consider a state-space model (SSM) parametrized by some parameter $\theta$, and our aim is to perform joint parameter and state inference.
-A popular idea to carry out this task is to replace $\theta$ by a Markov chain $(\theta_t)_{t\geq 0}$ and then to apply a filtering algorithm to the extended, or self-organized SSM (SO-SSM).
-However, the practical implementation of this idea in a theoretically justified way has remained an open problem.
-In this paper we fill this gap by introducing constructions of $(\theta_t)_{t\geq 0}$ that ensure the validity of the SO-SSM for joint parameter and state inference.
-Notably, we show that such SO-SSMs can be defined even if $\|\mathrm{Var}(\theta_{t}|\theta_{t-1})\|\rightarrow 0$ slowly as $t\rightarrow\infty$.
-This result is important since these models can be efficiently approximated using a particle filter .
-While SO-SSMs have been introduced for online inference, the development of iterated filtering (IF) algorithms has shown that they can also serve for computing the maximum likelihood estimator of an SSM.
-We also derive constructions of $(\theta_t)_{t\geq 0}$ and theoretical guarantees tailored to these specific applications of SO-SSMs and introduce new IF algorithms.
-From a practical point of view, the algorithms we develop are simple to implement and only require minimal tuning to perform well.
+We consider the problem of performing parameter and state inference in a state-space model (SSM) parametrized by a static parameter $\theta$.
+A popular idea to address this problem consists of incorporating $\theta$ in the state of the system and allowing its time evolution, modelled as a Markov chain $(\theta_t)_{t\geq 1}$.
+This proxy model defines a so-called self-organizing SSM (SO-SSM) to which one may apply standard particle filters.
+However, the practical implementation of this idea in a theoretically justified manner has remained an open problem until now.
+In this paper we fill this gap and in particular show that theoretically consistent SO-SSMs can be defined such that $\|\mathrm{Var}(\theta_{t+1}|\theta_{t})\|\rightarrow 0$ slowly as $t\rightarrow\infty$.
+This, in turn, leads to particle filter algorithms for online inference in SSMs which we find to be robust in simulation.
+We also develop constructions of $(\theta_t)_{t\geq 1}$ and associated theoretical guarantees tailored to the application of SO-SSMs to maximum likelihood estimation in SSMs, leading to novel iterated filtering algorithms.
+The algorithms developed in this work have the advantage of being simple to implement and to require minimal tuning to perform well.

 \textit{Keywords:} state-space models, online inference, maximum likelihood estimation, iterated filtering, particle filtering.

 \addtocontents{toc}{ }